 While there’s no single mandated format, here’s a VA-friendly structure:

-Below is a condensed example for educational purposes only:
+Below is a condensed version for educational purposes only:

 Date: [MM/DD/YYYY]